 About ‘Wild Flower Lawns and Meadows’

 Ever since I can remember I have had a love of wild flower meadows and native wild flowers.
 My career path lead me to work as an ecologist advising on wildlife habitat restoration projects, many of these involved grassland areas which had lost their floral content.
 I became aware of just how few good wild flower grasslands still existed in our countryside.
-Sixteen years ago (back in 1999), I was fortunate enough to begin working with an owner of a large country estate in East Sussex, who shared my interest in wild flower meadows and she allowed me to experiment with different methods of creating and restoring these features on her land.
+Seventeen years ago (back in 1999), I was fortunate enough to begin working with an owner of a large country estate in East Sussex, who shared my interest in wild flower meadows and she allowed me to experiment with different methods of creating and restoring these features on her land.
 At that time there was a lot of different advice being given from various organisations regarding how one should go about creating or restoring these special habitats.
 We trialled various methods, some did not work at all, we sowed the seeds but just grass came up and other methods produced a few wild flowers after a long period of time and others produced a profusion of weeds very quickly!
 I was convinced that there had to be better ways and quicker ways to create very floristic and diverse meadows.

 It took time and experimentation but eventually I was able to reliably create colourful and diverse wild flower grasslands in most situations and I had learnt how to deal with the weed issues that dogged some of my earlier attempts.
 I must state here that I was dealing with converting large fields of up to 20 acres on fertile agricultural soils, often with considerable weed burdens.
 It is much easier to turn a small patch of mown lawn or landscaped and prepared soil into a rich wild flower habitat, so don’t consider it too difficult to undertake yourself in your own garden, it really is very easy.